5weggeman/hifi-gan-laughnet/README.md

 2. Clone this repository.
 3. Clone the [vctk-silence-labels](https://github.com/nii-yamagishilab/vctk-silence-labels) repository inside your clone of this repository.
 4. Install the Python requirements from [requirements.txt](requirements.txt)
-5. Download the [VCTK dataset](https://datashare.ed.ac.uk/handle/10283/3443) and extract the VCTK-Corpus-0.92.zip folder in this repository.
+5. Download the [VCTK dataset](https://datashare.ed.ac.uk/handle/10283/3443) and extract the VCTK-Corpus-0.92.zip folder in your clone of this repository.
+6. Download a laughter dataset, such as the [Laughs SFX package](https://assetstore.unity.com/packages/audio/sound-fx/voices/laughs-sfx-111509), or use your own laughter data and upload it to and extract it in your clone of this repository.

 ## Preprocessing
 1. Preprocess VCTK for training using the following command: